Q. Is there somewhere that I can park my car?

 A. Water stations will be available throughout the route for all runners and each runner will be provided with water on completion of the course.

-Isotonic energy drinks and gel replacements will be available at regular intervals from 10km in the Half Marathon.
+Isotonic energy drinks will be available at regular intervals from 10km in the Half Marathon.

 Q. I’m injured can’t run what should I do?